sunng87/slacker-cluster/README.md

 To create such a slacker cluster, you have to deploy a zookeeper instance in your system.

-### Clustered Slacker Server
+## Cluster Enabled Slacker Server

-On the server side, add an option `:cluster`.
-Some information is
+On the server side, using the server starter function from `slacker.server.cluster`, add an option `:cluster` and provide some information.
-required:

 ``` clojure
 (use 'slacker.server.cluster)